 Though the waiter is evidently not a part of the kitchen, you as a customer do expect a precise direction from him with regard to the questions you probe.
 Similarly, in a typical business scenario, you are the customer.
 The cooking team is equivalent to the software development team here.
-The waiter is the analyst who acts as liaison between the development team and the customer.
+The waiter is the analyst who acts as a liaison between the development team and the customer.

-The key takeaway being, though a Business Analyst need not delve into the technical nuances of coding, he indeed should be having a clear idea of the intricacies.
+In other words, the key takeaway being, though a Business Analyst need not delve into the technical nuances of coding, he indeed should be having a clear idea of the intricacies.
 A Business Analyst stands solely responsible to bridge the gap between the customer and the core software development team.